diyhue/Lights/README.md

 - Configure Microcontroller by connecting to its Wifi, adding Credentials for Wifi Network.
 - Add new created diyHue Lamp within APP by searching for new Devices.

-For More Information is available in our [documentation](https://diyhue.readthedocs.io/en/latest/lights/diylights.html))!
+More Information is available in our [documentation](https://diyhue.readthedocs.io/en/latest/lights/diylights.html)